NVIDIA-Merlin/models/README.md

 ## Core Features

-To learn about the core features of Merlin Models, see the [Retrieval Models](docs/source/retrieval_models.md) page.
+To learn about the core features of Merlin Models, see the [Models Overview](docs/source/models_overview.md) page.
 The key retrieval models are as follows:

 * Matrix factorization